sara-woods/sara-woods/README.md

 ### Some other interests of mine
 ✨ Yoga
 🏂 Snowboarding
-🦆🐷🌲 Animals and nature walks
+🦆🐷🌲 Nature walks and animals

 ### How to reach me
 📬 hellosarawoods@gmail.com <!-- or [linkedin.com/in/sara-lotfi](https://www.linkedin.com/in/sara-lotfi/) -->